 - Increasing hip pain with both activity and rest

 Notify your doctor immediately if you develop any of these signs.

 A fall during the first few weeks after surgery can damage your new hip and may result in a need for more surgery.
 Stairs are a particular hazard until your hip is strong and mobile.
 You should use a cane, crutches, a walker or handrails, or have someone help you until you improve your balance, flexibility and strength.

 Your surgeon and physical therapist will help you decide what assistive aides will be required following surgery, and when those aides can safely be discontinued.

 To assure proper recovery and prevent dislocation of the prosthesis, you must take special precautions.
 Do not cross your legs.
 Do not bend your hips more than a right angle (90 degrees).
 Do not turn your feet excessively inward or outward.
 Use a pillow between your legs at night when sleeping until you are advised by your orthopedic surgeon that you can remove it.
 Your surgeon and physical therapist will give you more instructions prior to your discharge from the hospital.

 You may feel some numbness in the skin around your incision.
 You also may feel some stiffness, particularly with excessive bending.
 These differences often diminish with time and most patients find these are minor compared to the pain and limited function they experienced prior to surgery.

 Your new hip may activate metal detectors required for security in airports and some buildings.
 Tell the security agent about your hip replacement if the alarm is activated.
-You may ask your orthopaedic surgeon for a card confirming that you have an artificial hip.
+You may ask your orthopedic surgeon for a card confirming that you have an artificial hip.

 After surgery, make sure you also do the following: